astro-informatics/s2fft/README.md

 # Differentiable and accelerated spherical transforms with JAX

-`S2FFT` is a JAX package for computing Fourier transforms on the sphere and rotation group [Price & McEwen 2023](https://arxiv.org/abs/2311.14670).
+`S2FFT` is a JAX package for computing Fourier transforms on the sphere and rotation group [(Price & McEwen 2023)](https://arxiv.org/abs/2311.14670).
 It leverages autodiff to provide differentiable transforms, which are also deployable on hardware accelerators (e.g. GPUs and TPUs).